elizavetasemenova/prob-epi/01_intro.md

-# Bayesian modelling with Numpyro and deep generative surrogates for epidemiology.
+# Bayesian Modelling and Probabilistic Programming with Numpyro, and Deep Generative Surrogates for Epidemiology

 Welcome to the course!
 The course materials are a WORK IN PROGRESS.
 If you are using the PDF, please refer to the online content at <https://elizavetasemenova.github.io/prob-epi/> for the latest updates, as the PDF may not render everything accurately.